Probate, Estate & Post-Mortem Trust Administration

-- investigating the validity of all claims against the estate and paying all outstanding obligations including federal, state and local estate and income taxes;
+Investigating the validity of all claims against the estate and paying all outstanding obligations including federal, state and local estate and income taxes due by law

 With proper estate planning, it is possible to avoid the probate process altogether.
 Contact R.F.
 Meyer & Associates to learn how to create an estate plan that is right for your family.

 Our trusted attorneys handle all aspects of probate and estate administration process including:

 Full Estate Administration Intestate

 Estate / Guardianship Medicaid Planning